XLSForm/xlsform.github.io/_sections/home-english.md

 The **audit** metaquestion will enable ODK Collect to log how people navigate through a form during data entry.
 For example, this can be used to measure how much time an enumerator took to fill in a question, responses that were edited later on, or when the form was saved.

 Optionally, the **audit** metaquestion can be configured to also record the location of the enumerator throughout the interview.
-This may be useful for quality control or to record exact paths taken between each respondents.
+This may be useful for quality control or to record the exact paths taken between each respondent.
 To do this, add a column called **parameters** to your form and enter three required parameters: **location-priority**, **location-min-interval**, and **location-max-age**.

 This example below would collect the precise GPS location every 180 seconds and will discard coordinates collected more than 300 seconds ago.